Gareth Barlow

 Instead of disintegrating into ashes, the artist has used the ashes to produce an artwork and like the taonga itself, gives new life – twice born.

-Gareth Barlow is a contemporary New Zealand artist living in Sydney, Australia.
+Gareth Barlow is a contemporary New Zealand artist living in Marlborough.

 View full bio